m-jonn/aws-catalog-update-product-action/README.md

   ]
 }
 ```

-where you have to replace ${YourCatalogProductArn} and ${YourCfnStackArn} with the Arn of your Product in Service Catalog (e.g. arn:aws:catalog:eu-central-1:111111111111:product/prod-sssssssssssss) and with the Arn of the CloudFormation Stack of the Provisioned Product (e.g. arn:aws:cloudformation:eu-central-1:111111111111:stack/SC-111111111111-pp-waaa06a06aaaa/a6aaaa06-0606-0606-a6a6-0606a060606a), respectively.
+where you have to replace the following variables:
+- ${YourCatalogProductArn}: Arn of your Product in Service Catalog, e.g. arn:aws:catalog:eu-central-1:111111111111:product/prod-sssssssssssss
+- ${YourCfnStackArn}: Arn of the CloudFormation Stack of the Provisioned Product, e.g. arn:aws:cloudformation:eu-central-1:111111111111:stack/SC-111111111111-pp-waaa06a06aaaa/a6aaaa06-0606-0606-a6a6-0606a060606a.